 health effects of Using Retail Marijuana Before Age 21

-While we still have a lot to learn about the physical, emotional and mental consequences of underage retail marijuana use, we already know enough to know that it can be dangerous.
-It's important for you to learn some of the negative health impacts so that you can help young people understand some of the risks they could be taking by using marijuana.
+We still have a lot to learn about the physical, emotional and mental consequences of underage marijuana use, but what we do know is that young adult’s brains are still developing until their mid-20s.
+Using marijuana before the brain is fully developed can cause lasting damage.
+It’s important for you to learn some of the negative health impacts so that you can help young people understand the risks they could be taking by using marijuana.